suvamjain/Movie-Ticket/README.md

 Movie-Ticket app is an application which has the google vision library support for barcode scanner and it scans the qrcode/barcode and waits for a reponse from the server.

-The server response contains the details of a mocie like time, name, amount, duration, image,qty etc. which is returned as a json file to the app and is stored in a json object inside the app.
-Later a ticket view is created using xml and is customized using java aw graphics tools to give the layout a look of ticket.
+The server response contains the details of a movie like time, name, amount, duration, image,qty etc. which is returned as a json file to the app and is stored in a json object inside the app.
+Later a ticket view is created using xml and is customized using java awt graphic tools to give a look of ticket to the layout.
 All the ticket details are loaded in this layout and displayed to the user on scanning a particular qrcode.

 Developed By -
 --------------